Podzzy/DigiBit_FPS/README.md

 And because of that, I wrote a few articles in the Github Wiki for this project, explaning my main structure and why/how I did what I did. \
 [Find them here!](https://github.com/NFMynster/ArenaGame/wiki)

+#### Bugs
+There are few minor bugs in the project, if you find some crucial ones, [report them here](https://github.com/NFMynster/ArenaGame/issues)

 # Credit